greenboxal/doggohub/doc/ci/examples/php.md

 ...
 ```

-Finally, commit your files and push them to GitLab to see your build succeeding
+Finally, commit your files and push them to DoggoHub to see your build succeeding
 (or failing).

-The final `.gitlab-ci.yml` should look similar to this:
+The final `.doggohub-ci.yml` should look similar to this:

 ```yaml
 # Select image from https://hub.docker.com/r/_/php/